 If you are studying or working in education, then Adobe's Student and Teacher All Apps plan gives you discounted access to an all-apps Creative Cloud subscription, including Adobe XD.
 Just click the button and the choose the 'Students and Teachers' tab at the top of the new page to access this offer.

 What’s the price of Adobe XD?

-You can get started with Adobe XD for free with the Starter Plan (see above), which until October offers most of the features of the paid-for plans.
+You can get started with Adobe XD for free with the Starter Plan (see above).
 If you want more storage and fonts, though, your lowest cost option is to subscribe to Adobe XD as a single-app subscription, which at time of writing costs £9.98 / $9.99 / AU$14.29 per month, and includes 100GB of cloud storage and full access to Adobe Portfolio Fonts.